xmake-io/xmake-docs/manual.md

 - Get compiled command line list

-A little different from [compiler.compargv] (#compiler-compargv) is that this interface returns a list of parameters, table representation, more convenient to operate:
+A little different from [compiler.compargv](#compiler-compargv) is that this interface returns a list of parameters, table representation, more convenient to operate:

 ```lua
 local program, argv = compiler.compargv("xxx.c", "xxx.o")